yuchen071/Feedforward-Classification-Network/README.md

 > --imgfilelistname <imgfilelistname>.txt
 ```

 If `imgfilelistname.txt` is provided, the program will generate an `output.txt` file containing the predicted classes.
-An example file is provided in the Appendix folder.
+An example file is provided in the `docs` folder.